CMPS-2200/assignment-05-template/assignment-05.md

 ## Part 2: Making Change

-The pandemic is over and you decide to take a much needed vacation.
+The semester is over and you decide to take a much needed vacation.
 You arrive in a city called Geometrica, and head to the bank to exchange $N$ dollars for local currency.
 In Geometrica they have a currency that is 1-1 with U.S. Dollars, but they only have coins.
 Moreover the coins are in